Pierce B. Anderson: Biography

 After earning his law license he first practiced in Winchester but "later returned to Athens, Tenn., where he engaged in the legal profession, devoting some attention to politics, and served one or two terms in the Legislature, where in 1842–44 he was one of the 'Immortal thirteen' who dead-locked that body in an attempt to elect Hopkins Turney to the United States Senate."
 He was the Locofoco candidate in McMinn County in 1843 and 1845.
 He was said to have "resided for many years in the 'Bend of Chucky' in East Tennessee."

 He served as a captain of infantry in the Mexican-American War from 1847 to 1848.
 His son Andrew L. Anderson, later a medical doctor, served alongside him and fought in battles "between Mexico City and Vera Cruz."
 Col. P. B. Anderson is remembered for his actions at the Battle of Chapultepec when "a Mexican shell fell in the centre of Capt.
 Anderson's company" which instantly killed 16 or 17 soldiers.
 Anderson reportedly rallied his troops with the call, "Never mind, my brave men; remember, you are Tennesseans!
 Forward!" and was later presented with a commemorative sword engraved with those words.

-Following the Mexican War he initially intended to return to practicing law but was offered a job teaching mathematics at Franklin College at Nashville.
+Following the Mexican War he initially intended to return to practicing law but was offered a job teaching mathematics at Franklin College.
 He accepted, and held the position for two years, and saw several of his children educated at Franklin.